-Auxiliary Aid Services provides eligible students who need alternative or additional support with "real-time" communication access and notes; including but not limited to Assistive Listening Devices, CART, Interpreters, LiveScribe Smart Pens, Remote CART, and Video Remote Interpreting (VRI).
+Auxiliary Aid Services provides eligible students who need alternative or additional support with "real-time" communication access and notes; including but not limited to Assistive Listening Devices, Interpreters, and audio recording devices.
 It is essential that students meet with a DRC counselor and complete the online Auxiliary Aid Request form well in advance of the first day of classes to ensure timely and appropriate placement of services.

 Requesting Auxiliary Aid Services

 Steps required for a new DRC student:

 - Meet with a DRC counselor to be approved for auxiliary aid services.

 - Please bring documentation of your disability to the intake appointment.

 Steps required for new AND continuing DRC student: